-- a clear and transparent program logic - a strategic focus on addressing information gaps in farmers and household adjustment decision making - a more formal mentor evaluation framework and Includes a 360 degree review loop to enable Mentors to understand the usefulness or otherwise of their approach and advice - a continuous cycle of 360 review and feedback through the life of the program and a subset of individual cases - a set of indicators of individual wellbeing that can be objectively measured before and after program participation.
-Objective indicators of wellbeing should align with OECD wellbeing framework16 and include indicators of current wellbeing, inequalities in current wellbeing, access to resources for future wellbeing, subjective wellbeing and community connection, and
+- a clear and transparent program logic - a strategic focus on addressing information gaps in farmers and household adjustment decision making - a more formal mentor evaluation framework and Includes a 360 degree review loop to enable Mentors to understand the usefulness or otherwise of their approach and advice - a continuous cycle of 360 review and feedback through the life of the program and a subset of individual - a set of indicators of individual wellbeing that can be objectively measured before and after program participation.
+Objective indicators of wellbeing should align with OECD wellbeing framework 16 and include indicators of current wellbeing, inequalities in current wellbeing, access to resources for future wellbeing, subjective wellbeing and community connection, and a set of indicators of referrals to and from the program.

-16 OECD 2017, How is Life?
+&lt;sup>16 OECD 2017, How is Life?
 2017: Measuring Wellbeing, OECD Paris. https://read.oecd-ilibrary.org/economics/how-s-life-2017 how life-2017-en#page27